"Who're you going to get to riff those tracks?

 - Comically Missing the Point/ Misaimed Hatedom: The riffers constantly trash Paranormal Activity for not being a thrill-a-minute horror flick, rather than the suspenseful buildup it was supposed to be.
 Then again, Rule of Funny is in effect, folks.They've officially taken the activity out of Paranormal Activity.

 - Conversation Cut: Especially bad ones are mocked, such as when it seems like the characters have stopped their conversation mid sentence and flown to the other side of the country before resuming.

 - Corpsing: More often than not, the guys are laughing along with their own riffs, especially if the material is bizarre.
 Bill Corbett utterly breaks when Mike drops into a Scooby-Doo impression in the Night of the Living Dead (1968) live riff.

-- Damned by Faint Praise: In an effort to say something positive about Star Wars: Episode I, Mike describes it as being "slightly preferable to having a sand burr in your eye."
+- Damned by Faint Praise: In an effort to say something positive about The Phantom Menace, Mike describes it as being "slightly preferable to having a sand burr in your eye."
 Kevin says he guesses he'd take the film over "having a hot needle stuck into my infected toenail."

 - Darker and Edgier: If there's a happy, cheerful song in a short, its lyrics will be immediately changed to reflect death and horror.
 See the "County Fair" short for a great example.

 - Deliberate Values Dissonance: A popular gag, as it was with Mystery Science Theater 3000.
 For example, when Buzz in Mr. B Natural puts a record on his turntable to help him feel better, Bill quips, "Now to try some of this so-called 'race music'."